-UNSUITABLE MATERIAL
+12 BS 5930:1999 Code of practice for site investigations.

+13 BRE Digest 322 Site investigation for low-rise building: procurement, 1987.

+14 BRE Digest 318 Site investigation for low-rise building: desk studies, 1987.

+15 BRE Digest 348 Site investigation for low-rise building: the walk-over survey, 1989.

+16 BRE Digest 381 Site investigation for low-rise building: trial pits, 1993.

+17 BRE Digest 383 Site investigation for low-rise building: soil description, 1993.

+18 BRE Digest 411 Site investigation for low-rise building: direct investigations, 1995.

+19 BS 8103-1:1995 Structural design for low-rise buildings.

+Unsuitable material

-1.4 Vegetable matter such as turf and roots should be removed from the ground to be covered by the building at least to a depth to prevent later growth.
+- 1.4 Vegetable matter such as turf and roots should be removed from the ground to be covered by the building at least to a depth to prevent later growth.
 The effects of roots close to the building also need to be assessed.
-Consideration should be given to whether this provision need apply to a building used wholly for:

-- a. storing goods, provided that any persons who are habitually employed in the building are engaged only in taking in, caring for or taking out the goods; or - b. a purpose such that the provision would not serve to increase protection to the health or safety of any persons habitually employed in the building.

-1.5 Where mature trees are present on sites with shrinkable clays (see Diagram 1 and Table 1), the potential damage arising from ground heave to services and floor slabs and oversite concrete should be assessed.
-Reference should be made to BRE Digest 29822.
-Where soils and vegetation type would require significant quantities of soil to be removed, reference should be made to BRE Digests 24023 and 24124, and to the FBE (Foundation for the Built Environment) report25.
-The effects of remaining trees on services and building movements close to the building need to be assessed using guidance in NHBC (National House Building Council) Standards Chapter 4.226.
+Consideration should be given to whether this provision need apply to a building used wholly for: - (a) storing goods, provided that any persons who are habitually employed in the building are engaged only in taking in, caring for or taking out the goods; or - (b) a purpose such that the provision would not serve to increase protection to the health or safety of any persons habitually employed in the building. - 1.5 Where mature trees are present on sites with shrinkable clays (see Diagram 1 and Table 1), the potential damage arising from ground heave to services and floor slabs and oversite concrete should be assessed.
+Reference should be made to BRE Digest 29820 Where soils and vegetation type would require significant quantities of soil to be removed, reference should be made to BRE Digests 24021 and 24122, and to the FBE (Foundation for the Built Environment) report23.
+The effects of remaining trees on services and building movements close to the building need to be assessed using guidance in NHBC (National House Building Council) Standards Chapter 4.224 - 1.6 Building services such as below ground drainage should be sufficiently robust or flexible to accommodate the presence of any tree roots.
+Joints should be made so that roots will not penetrate them.
+Where roots could pose a hazard to building services, consideration should be given to their removal. - 1.7 On sites previously used for buildings, consideration should be given to the presence of existing foundations, services, buried tanks and any other infrastructure that could endanger persons in and about the building and any land associated with the building. - 1.8 Where the site contains fill or made ground, consideration should be given to its compressibility and its potential for collapse on wetting, and to appropriate remedial measures to prevent damaging differential settlement.
+Guidance is given in BRE Digest 42725 and BRE Report BR 42426.

-- 14 BS 5930:1999 Code of practice for site investigations. - 15 BRE Digest 322 Site investigation for low-rise building: procurement, 1987. - BRE Digest 318 Site investigation for low-rise building: desk studies, 1987.
-BRE Digest 348 Site investigation for low-rise building: the walk-over survey, 1989. - 18 BRE Digest 381 Site investigation for low-rise building: trial pits, 1993. - 19 BRE Digest 383 Site investigation for low-rise building: soil description, 1993. - 20 BRE Digest 411 Site investigation for low-rise building: direct investigations, 1995. - 21 BS 8103-1:1995 Structural design for low-rise buildings. - 22 BRE Digest 298 Low-rise building foundations: the influence of trees in clay soils, 1999. - 23 BRE Digest 240 Low-rise buildings on shrinkable clay soils: Part 1, 1993. - BRE Digest 241 Low-rise buildings on shrinkable clay soils: Part 2, 1993. - 25 Subsidence damage to domestic buildings: lessons learned and questions remaining, FBE, 2000. - 26 NHBC Standards Chapter 4.2 Building near trees, 2003.
+20 BRE Digest 298 Low-rise building foundations: the influence of trees in clay soils, 1999.

+21 BRE Digest 240 Low-rise buildings on shrinkable clay soils: Part 1, 1993.

+22 BRE Digest 241 Low-rise buildings on shrinkable clay soils: Part 2, 1993.

+23 Subsidence damage to domestic buildings: lessons learned and questions remaining, FBE, 2000.

+24 NHBC Standards Chapter 4.2 Building near trees, 2003.

+25 BRE Digest 427 Low-rise buildings on fill.

+26 BRE Report BR 424 Building on fill: Geotechnical aspects, 2001.